 - Confirm the password by retyping it.

-- Avoid reusing passwords from other accounts to enhance security.
+- Avoid reusing passwords from other accounts.

 - Tap Next.

-Step 7: Phone Number Verification (Optional)
+Step 7: Phone Number & Recovery Options

 Step 8: Review Google’s Terms